 Your existing zoning regulations may dictate your choice of location.
 If you’re not permitted, or don’t have the space to do a home based business, your choices for a dog grooming business are mobile or storefront.

 A mobile grooming truck is going to be large.
 Make sure you’ll be comfortable driving a large vehicle.
 Depending on the size of the vehicle, you may need to upgrade your driving license.
 You’ll need commercial insurance for the vehicle.

 If you’re shopping for a storefront, seek a location that will allow for safe delivery and pickup of dogs.
 For example, although a busy strip mall may give you greater visibility, customers may not enjoy walking or carrying their pets a significant distance to and from their vehicles.

 7. Look into Licenses and Permits

 In general, businesses groomer pets are not subject to special licensing.
+That said, it’s crucial to obtain a general business license to operate legally.
 Proof of professional training and certification can help you establish and grow your business.

 Check state and local laws for business permits that are needed.
 Your local Chamber of Commerce will be a good source for that information.

 Additionally, inquire about any health and safety regulations specific to pet care businesses.
 Ensure compliance with zoning laws if you’re operating from a residential area.